Bangladesh secure T20 series win over Ireland

 Ireland struggled in their reply, Curtis Campher making 50 and Shakib Al Hasan ending with figures of 5-20.

-Shakib also contributed an unbeaten 38 in an innings which saw Ben White take the wickets of prolific openers Das and Talukdar, who put together a spirited partnership of 124.
+Home captain Shakib also contributed an unbeaten 38 in an innings which saw Ben White take the wickets of prolific openers Das and Talukdar, who put together a spirited partnership of 124.

 However, Bangladesh's run rate of almost 12 runs per over proved too difficult for Ireland to match and, after Paul Stirling went for a 'duck' off the opening ball, wickets fell at regular intervals.